Effective resistance is more than distance: Laplacians, Simplices and the Schur complement: Maps between Laplacians, maps between Simplices

-\end{property} \textbf{Proof:} This follows from definition \eqref{eq: face distance definition} and the fact that $\square$ \\ A property of this type is also called a \emph{quotient property} which supports our notation of faces as a `quotient' over a subset of the vertices.
+\end{property} \textbf{Proof:} Let $\lbrace s_i\rbrace_{i\in\mathcal{N}}$ be the vertices of a representative simplex of $\mathcal{S}$.
+Following definition \eqref{eq: face equivalence definition} of faces of a Simplex, the $\mathcal{W}$-face of the $\mathcal{V}$-face of $\mathcal{S}$ is represented by a simplex with vertices $\lbrace s_i\rbrace_{i\in\mathcal{W}\subseteq\mathcal{V}}$.
+This is just the simplex with vertices $\lbrace s_i\rbrace_{i\in\mathcal{W}}$ which by definition \eqref{eq: face equivalence definition} is a representative simplex of the $\mathcal{W}$-face of $\mathcal{S}$.
+Since every representative simplex corresponds to a unique Simplex (equivalence classes determine a partition), both Simplex faces are equal as required. $\square$ \\ A property of this type is also called a \emph{quotient property} which supports our notation of faces as a `quotient' over a subset of the vertices. \\ We remark that in terms of the distance matrix of a simplex, the composition property of faces is reflected in the submatrix relation